 Video: Watch this demo

-Description: When you pull on the handle, the volume of the air pocket increases and pressure decreases.
+Description: When you pull on the handle, the volume of the air pocket increases and pressure in the space decreases.

-The decrease in pressure on the top, combined with atmospheric pressure on the bottom, is enough to lift the stool.
+The decrease in pressure inside, balances with atmospheric pressure on the bottom and provides a connection strong enough to lift the stool.

 - Stool with matching rubber mat.

 - Wet the bottom of the mat and whip off the excess water (creates a better seal).

 - Have a small student lift the mat off by one of its corners (easy).

 - Have a strong student try and lift the mat off by the handle (hard).